JetBrains/resharper-devguide/CustomLanguages/BuildingPsiTree.md

 The parser uses an `ILexer` to advance through the file, analysing the token types it discovers along the way.
 It first creates an instance of `IFile`, and then adds children which represent the top level constructs in the file (e.g. a C# file would have `using` statements, namespace declarations or class declarations).
 Each child would then have further children (e.g. a namespace declaration would have the `namespace` keyword, whitespace, the name identifier of the namespace as well as the namespace body), and so on (class declarations, type members, expressions, statements, etc.).

-The parser uses methods on `TreeElementFactory` to create nodes in the tree (ReSharper also, and perhaps confusingly, uses the term "element" when describing nodes instances in the tree.
+The parser uses methods on `TreeElementFactory` to create nodes in the tree (ReSharper also, and perhaps confusingly, uses the term "element" when describing node instances in the tree.
 That is, implementations of `ITreeNode` are referred to as elements, while the interfaces use "node").

 When creating an interior node, the parser passes the node type (a singleton instance derived from `CompositeNodeType`) in a call to `CreateCompositeElement`.
 This in turn calls `CompositeNodeType.Create`, and the derived instance of `CompositeNodeType` creates the `ITreeNode` instance and returns it, ready to be added to the tree.